Sources and Management of Plastic Waste

 d)

-9. How much approx. time is required to degrade plastic wastes in landfill processing?
+9. How much approximate time is required to degrade plastic waste in landfill processing?

 a) 10 to 100 Years